Cloudflare Docs

 SASESecure Access Service Edge (SASE) is a cloud-based security model bundling networking and security functions.

-seatA unique user authenticating to access applications protected by Cloudflare Access or to use Gateway services.
+seatA unique user authenticating to an Access application or enrolling in WARP,

 service provider (SP)A service provider (SP) provides federated access to an application for a user from an identity provider (IdP).

-service tokenService tokens are generated by Cloudflare Access and enable automated systems or applications to access protected applications.
+service tokenAuthentication credentials generated by Cloudflare Access which enable automated systems to access protected applications.

 shadow IT